Andris Nelsons: Personal life

-Nelsons was formerly married to the Latvian soprano Kristīne Opolais.
+Nelsons has been married twice.
+His first marriage was to the Latvian soprano Kristīne Opolais.
 They met during Nelsons's tenure at Latvian National Opera, when she was a member of the Latvian National Opera chorus, and later became a solo singer with the company.
 The couple married in 2011.
 Their daughter, Adriana Anna, was born on 28 December 2011.
 The couple announced their divorce on 27 March 2018.
-Nelsons remarried in April 2019, to the former Alice Heidler.
+Nelsons remarried in April 2019, to Alice Heidler.

+Nelsons is a longtime practitioner of Taekwondo, and earned his black belt in November 2022.